procesor2017/testing-api/README.md

 └── hooks                       # Folder with config for dredd │    └── hooks.js               # Example how to use dredds hooks
 └── README.MD                   # Here you are :-)
+└── package.json                # Repair some err in cmd, files just for npm (Doesnt have any use)
 ```

 ## Install